sva-dsi/2017-fall-course/lectures/charts.md

 ### Time-Series Basics
 #### What is time-series?

 [Time Series Data](https://en.wikipedia.org/wiki/Time_series) is a series of data points ordered in time, or data that has a timestamp associated with it (this can include date and time information).
-Often, time-series data is most interesting for journalism, because it illustrates change, and difference from precedent.
+Often, time-series data is interesting because it illustrates change, and difference from precedent.

 #### Types of Visualizations